-Design styles merge to retain character in the house while adding updated amenities.
+In a modern farmhouse kitchen, design styles merge to retain character while updating amenities.

-One would never guess this modern-traditional-rustic kitchen belongs to a 1895 Victorian.
-Its airy farmhouse design began by San Francisco architect Ken Linsteadt taking down the wall between a narrow kitchen and adjoining dining room.
-An original pair of French doors was kept to bring in natural light.
-The double hung window between the glass cabinets was also original, and plays with us visually to create an uninterrupted wall of glass.
-Upper glass door cabinets stop at 10 feet, but lead eyes toward the 12 foot tall ceiling with its unfinished edge planks.
-This ceiling finish is a more rustic look than bead board or tongue and groove would have provided.
+One would never guess this modern farmhouse kitchen belongs to a 1895 Victorian home.
+Its airy traditional-rustic design, by San Francisco architect Ken Linsteadt, began by taking down the wall between a narrow original kitchen and adjoining dining room.
+A pair of French doors were retained to bring in maximum natural light.
+A large, double-hung window on the cabinet wall also was original to the house.
+It was sandwiched between cabinets to visually create an uninterrupted wall with glass.
+The glass doors on upper cabinets stop at 10 feet, but lead the eyes toward the 12 foot high planked ceiling.
+The ceiling planks give it a more rustic look than bead board or tongue and groove would have provided.

-Notice how the island goes all the way to the floor with only the working side not touching.
-Plain posts at each corner deliver visual and structural support for the Calacatta marble counter.
-Three sides of the island are finished with wood planks – the same wood used on the ceiling, but left wide.
+Notice how the island extends to the floor on three sides and is finished with wide wood planks but wider than those used on the ceiling.
+Only the working side has the traditional toe kick.
+Plain posts on the corners of the island deliver visual and structural support for the Calacatta marble counter.
+That lends a more solid look and distinguishes the island from the perimeter cabinets, which have bracket feet.
 Industrial Tolix stools were selected for counter seating.
-From this angle, at the far end of the island, we catch a glimpse of the small built-in seat under the window – a nice addition for this family kitchen, as it’s a great place for the children to feel more connected to Mom while she cooks.
+From this angle, at the far end of the island, we catch a glimpse of the small built-in seat under the window – a nice addition for this family kitchen and a great place for the children to feel more connected to Mom while she cooks.

 Loved this.
 I need ideas for the new kitchen.